Tina Turner: Early life

-Turner was born Anna Mae Bullock on November 26, 1939, in Brownsville, Tennessee.
-She was the youngest daughter of Floyd Richard Bullock and his wife Zelma Priscilla (née Currie).
-The family lived in the rural unincorporated community of Nutbush, Tennessee, where Bullock's father worked as an overseer of the sharecroppers at Poindexter Farm on Highway 180; she later recalled picking cotton with her family at an early age.
-Bullock was African American, but she believed she had a significant amount of Native American ancestry until she participated in the PBS series African American Lives 2 with Henry Louis Gates Jr. Gates shared her genealogical DNA test estimates and traced her family timeline.
+Tina Turner was born Anna Mae Bullock on November 26, 1939 in Brownsville, Tennessee.
+Her parents were Floyd Bullock and Zelma Currie.
+Bullock was African American.
+(Note: Bullock believed she had a significant amount of Native American ancestry until she participated in the PBS series African American Lives 2 with Henry Louis Gates Jr.; Gates shared her genealogical DNA test estimates and traced her family timeline.)
+Bullock's family lived in the rural unincorporated community of Nutbush, Tennessee, where her father worked as an overseer of the sharecroppers at Poindexter Farm on Highway 180.
+She later recalled picking cotton with her family at an early age.

-Bullock had two older sisters, Evelyn Juanita Currie and Ruby Alline Bullock, a songwriter.
+Bullock had an older half-sister, Evelyn Juanita Currie, and an older sister, Alline Bullock.
 She was the first cousin once removed of bluesman Eugene Bridges.
 As young children, the three sisters were separated when their parents relocated to Knoxville, Tennessee, to work at a defense facility during World War II.
 Bullock went to stay with her strict, religious paternal grandparents, Alex and Roxanna Bullock, who were deacon and deaconess at the Woodlawn Missionary Baptist Church.
-After the war, the sisters reunited with their parents and moved with them to Knoxville.
-Two years later, the family returned to Nutbush to live in the Flagg Grove community, where Bullock attended Flagg Grove Elementary School from first through eighth grade.